sttoracle/ORACASB/README.md

 #### **STEP 7**: Review changes made in SalesForce to bring it inline with the Security Control baseline we selected .

 Recall that we changed the password policy in SalesForce to never expire however notice that the security control we selected with the "standard" profile requires the password to expire in 90 days.
 After the SalesForce service has been on-boarded CASB will access the SalesForce APIs to change the password policy in SalesForce to comply with the security control profile we selected in CASB .
-You can verify the changes by logging in to SalesForce and navigating to the setup menu, then use the upper-left Quick Find box to search for “Password Policies” (no quotes) and review the "User passwords expire in" field to verify that it has been changed back to expire in 90 days, also notice that the enforce password history has been changed back to "3 passwords remembered"  .
+You can verify the changes by logging in to SalesForce and navigating to the setup menu, then use the upper-left Quick Find box to search for “Password Policies” (no quotes) and review the "User passwords expire in" field to verify that it has been changed back to expire in 90 days, also notice that the enforce password history has been changed back to "3 passwords remembered” .

 #### **STEP 8**: View Risk Events from Initial Scan